AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-create-edit-preset.md

 1. Select the output preset that you want to delete, and then select **Delete Preset** in the toolbar.
 1. Select **Delete** on the confirmation prompt.

-    The preset is removed from the Output Presets list.
+    The preset is removed from the Output Presets list.-->

 **Parent topic:**[Output generation](generate-output.md)